Alda-Kst/TicTacToe/README.md

 - CSS
 - JavaScript
 ### Demo
-You can check out a live demo of this gamme [here](https://alda-kst.github.io/TicTacToe/).
+You can check out a live demo of this game [here](https://alda-kst.github.io/TicTacToe/).